Jovana667/Student-Search-Engine/README.md

 - WHEN I want to refer to my previous searches
 - THEN there is a previously searched history section on search result page to display all searched key words that I can click to search again
 - WHEN I want to delete the searched items
-- THEN the results will be deleted from browser
+- THEN the results will be deleted from browser by clicking the delete icon next to searched items

 ## Project Link: To Be Provided